mym0404/react-native-kakao/README.md

 </p>
 <a href="https://rnkakao.dev">Documentation</a>

-**React Native Kakao** is a collection of official React Native modules connecting you to Kakao services; each module is a light-weight JavaScript layer connecting you to the native Kakao SDKs for iOS, Android and Web.
+**React Native Kakao** is a collection of React Native modules connecting you to Kakao services; each module is a light-weight JavaScript layer connecting you to the native Kakao SDKs for iOS, Android and Web.